Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Ferromagnetic Transition at Finite Doping

 Decreasing the superexchange energy $J = 4 t^2/U$ by increasing $U/t$ from $\UDSxi$ to $\UDSxiii$ at similar temperatures suppresses superexchange magnetism while preserving kinetic magnetism.
 This effect is visible as an upward shift of the $C_\text{ss}$ curve, while its slope versus doping stays roughly constant.
-The extreme limit of this effect is captured in Finite-Temperature Lanczos Method (FTLM) simulations at $U/t=\infty,T/t=0.6$, where $\delta_\text{FM}=0$.
+The extreme limit of this effect is captured in Finite-Temperature Lanczos Method (FTLM) simulations at $U/t=\infty$, $T/t=0.6$, where $\delta_\text{FM}=0$.
 The net result of this behavior is a rapid reduction of the critical doping $\delta_\text{FM}$ towards half-filling (Fig.~\ref{fig:spin}d) as interactions are increased.
-This trend is reminiscent of the existence of a ferromagnetic ground state for an infinitesimal positive doping of one hole in the Nagaoka limit $U/t \rightarrow \infty$, although the experimentally fitted $\delta_\text{FM}$ asymptotically reaches a small finite value, possibly as a consequence of varying experimental temperatures as $U/t$ is increased.
+This trend is reminiscent of the existence of a ferromagnetic ground state for an infinitesimal positive doping of one hole in the Nagaoka limit $U/t \rightarrow \infty$, although the experimentally fitted $\delta_\text{FM}$ asymptotically reaches a small finite value, possibly as a consequence of the larger lattice depth and potential gradients due to the trap curvature realized at the strongest interactions.
 Numerical simulations at fixed temperature $T/t=0.6$ from the NLCE ($U/t=5$ to $100$, Methods~\ref{subsubsec:nlce}) and FTLM ($U/t=8$ to $\infty$, Methods~\ref{subsubsec:ftlm}) recover qualitatively similar $\delta_{\text{FM}}$ as $U/t$ is increased, but with an asymptote approaching zero as $U/t\to\infty$.